VA San Diego Healthcare System

 Researchers at the VA San Diego Healthcare System who compared conventional in-person psychotherapy to therapy delivered through videoconferencing found that the video method worked just as well for treating posttraumatic stress disorder in Veterans.

-The research team reported their results at the annual meeting of the Anxiety and Depression Association of America, held April 4 - 7, in La Jolla, Calif.
+The research team will report their results at the annual meeting of the Anxiety and Depression Association of America, to be held April 4 – 7 in La Jolla, Calif.
 The study included 207 Veterans.
 It was one of the largest yet in VA to test new ways of delivering evidence-based psychotherapy for those with PTSD.
 Telemedicine approaches such as videoconferencing are critical for Veterans who live in rural areas far from VA medical centers.

 “These new ways of delivering therapy are also important for Veterans with PTSD who do not feel comfortable driving, or who may feel uncomfortable in hospitals or other crowded places,” added lead researcher Steven Thorp, PhD, a psychologist with VA and associate professor with the University of California, San Diego.